Updated: Jan 15

-Your friends and family are going crazy about essential oils, so you finally decide to give them a try.
+Your friends and family can't stop raving about essential oils, so you finally decide to give them a try.
 You experiment with your first oil (I'm assuming it's high quality), how exciting!
 And then, wait for it, wait for it…nothing happens.
 Have you been duped?
 I can’t blame you for thinking that, and the truth is you’re not alone.

 When my sister was first introduced to essential oils, she used a popular blend on my nephew that typically helps people feel calm and relaxed.
 Instead, my nephew was bouncing off the walls!
 My dad tried using essential oils, and our mom told us to stop talking about them with him because he didn’t think they worked.
 I originally started using oils to help my son focus at school, and it took some trial and error before we noticed a benefit.